This post discusses the steps taken in processing M 101, the Pinwheel Galaxy.

 This PSF is then applied using PixInsight’s Deconvolution process.
 Masks are needed to limit deconvolution to only those areas we wish to target, for example detail areas within the galaxy itself.
 We want to exclude the image’s background which would only serve to deconvolve any remaining noise.
 We also need to protect the stars from this process, otherwise we will get dark rings around every star.
 To provide protection, we create and modify masks.

 First we create a range mask to isolate the galaxy using PixInsight’s RangeSelection process.
 Note that RangeSelection will likely leave numerous brighter stars as white in the background.
-We send a TIFF version of the RangeSelection mask to Photoshop were we use the paintbrush in large size to paint black over these stars, and we often blur the mask using Gaussian Blur (Left) before sending the mask back to PixInsight.
+We send a TIFF version of the RangeSelection mask to Photoshop were we use the paintbrush in large size to paint black over these stars (this is quicker and more efficient than the Clone tool in PixInsight), and we often blur the mask using Gaussian Blur (Left) before sending the mask back to PixInsight.
 We then create a star mask to protect the stars using the StarMask process (Right):